alyraafat/Image-Generation/Face_Generation_Using_DCGAN/README.md

 ### Generator

-The generator model of our DCGAN takes as input a sample from normal distribution starts with a dense layer and reshapes its output to produce feature maps.
+The generator model of our DCGAN takes as input a sample from normal distribution and starts with a dense layer and reshapes its output to produce feature maps.
 This is followed by a series of transposed convolutional layers (sometimes called "deconvolutional" layers), each paired with a batch normalization and a LeakyReLU activation.
 The final layer uses a tanh activation to produce images in the range [-1, 1].

 ### Discriminator